-NOTE: Apart from the Kart League, drivers under the age of 18 must pass specific requirements to participate in these events.
-Please consult with the Autobahn Instructor team for further information.
+NOTE: Drivers under the age of 18 must have parental consent waivers on file and pass specific requirements to participate in these events.
+Please consult with the Competition License Steward for further information.

 1. Officials and their Duties

 Each racing event will have a staff appointed, whose duty it shall be to direct the control of the event.